0xAX/linux-insides/Misc/how_kernel_compiled.md

 When I started to study the source code of the Linux kernel, the [makefile](https://github.com/torvalds/linux/blob/master/Makefile) was the first file that I opened.
 And it was scary :).
 The [makefile](https://en.wikipedia.org/wiki/Make_%28software%29) contained `1591` lines of code  when I wrote this and this was the [4.2.0-rc3](https://github.com/torvalds/linux/commit/52721d9d3334c1cb1f76219a161084094ec634dc) release.

-This makefile is the the top makefile in the Linux kernel source code and kernel build starts here.
-Yes, it is big, but moreover, if you've read the source code of the Linux kernel you can noted that all directories with a source code has an own makefile.
-Of course it is not real to describe how each source files compiled and linked.
-So, we will see compilation only for the standard case.
-You will not find here building of the kernel's documentation, cleaning of the kernel source code, [tags](https://en.wikipedia.org/wiki/Ctags) generation, [cross-compilation](https://en.wikipedia.org/wiki/Cross_compiler) related stuff and etc. We will start from the `make` execution with the standard kernel configuration file and will finish with the building of the [bzImage](https://en.wikipedia.org/wiki/Vmlinux#bzImage).
+This makefile is the the top makefile in the Linux kernel source code and the kernel build starts here.
+Yes, it is big, but moreover, if you've read the source code of the Linux kernel you may have noted that all directories containing source code has its own makefile.
+Of course it is not possible to describe how each source file is compiled and linked, so we will only study the standard compilation case.
+You will not find here building of the kernel's documentation, cleaning of the kernel source code, [tags](https://en.wikipedia.org/wiki/Ctags) generation, [cross-compilation](https://en.wikipedia.org/wiki/Cross_compiler) related stuff, etc...
+We will start from the `make` execution with the standard kernel configuration file and will finish with the building of the [bzImage](https://en.wikipedia.org/wiki/Vmlinux#bzImage).

-It would be good if you're already familiar with the [make](https://en.wikipedia.org/wiki/Make_%28software%29) util, but I will anyway try to describe all code that will be in this part.
+It would be better if you're already familiar with the [make](https://en.wikipedia.org/wiki/Make_%28software%29) util, but I will try to describe every piece of code in this part anyway.

 So let's start.

 Preparation before the kernel compilation
 ---------------------------------------------------------------------------------

-There are many things to prepare before the kernel compilation will be started.
-The main point here is to find and configure The type of compilation, to parse command line arguments that are passed to the `make` util and etc. So let's dive into the top `Makefile` of the Linux kernel.
+There are many things to prepare before the kernel compilation can be started.
+The main point here is to find and configure The type of compilation, to parse command line arguments that are passed to `make`, etc...
+So let's dive into the top `Makefile` of the Linux kernel.

 The Linux kernel top `Makefile` is responsible for building two major products: [vmlinux](https://en.wikipedia.org/wiki/Vmlinux) (the resident kernel image) and the modules (any module files).
-The [Makefile](https://github.com/torvalds/linux/blob/master/Makefile) of the Linux kernel starts from the definition of the following variables:
+The [Makefile](https://github.com/torvalds/linux/blob/master/Makefile) of the Linux kernel starts with the definition of the following variables:

 ```Makefile
 VERSION = 4